peterzheng98/RCompiler-Spec/src/paths.md

     const C: i32;
     // `Self` will be whatever type that implements `T`. fn new() -> Self;
-    // `Self::Item` will be the type alias in the implementation. fn f(&self) -> i32;
+    fn f(&self) -> i32;
 }
 struct S;